heliumdatacommons/TOPMed_RNAseq_CWL/README.md

 # TOPMed RNA-seq pipeline

+The [TOPMed RNA-Seq pipeline](https://github.com/broadinstitute/gtex-pipeline/blob/b65c22beb1967f991384a62bf3a6f63b35c0a387/TOPMed_RNAseq_pipeline.md) was converted to CWL for a deliverable to have a CWL pipeline available through a public [Tool Registry Service](https://github.com/ga4gh/tool-registry-service-schemas).
+Specifically, this workflow is available through [Dockstore.org](https://dockstore.org/).

+## Workflow description

 This document describes team Helium's implimentation of the TOPMed RNA-seq pipeline as described in commit [b65c22b](https://github.com/broadinstitute/gtex-pipeline/blob/b65c22beb1967f991384a62bf3a6f63b35c0a387/TOPMed_RNAseq_pipeline.md).
 The CWL Workflow is registered publicly on Dockstore [here](https://dockstore.org/workflows/github.com/heliumdatacommons/cwl_workflows/TOPMed_RNAseq_pipeline).
 This CWL workflow has 4 components described below.

 A checker workflow registered on Dockstore is also available to verify operation of this pipeline.
 See information [here](/topmed-workflows/TOPMed_RNAseq_pipeline/checker-workflows/README.md).